A brisk hike out to Mont Tendre

 A lovely scene on a fine spring day, with crocuses (or croci) coming out, though we're as weak as a baby today and would love just to lie down on the meadow for a long while and soak up Vitamin D.

-Road access to the Chalet des Combes comes from over the far side of the Jura ridgeline, on this paved Route des Montagnes up from Bière and St George, and we're borrowing just a bit of it to reach the Swiss Alpine Club cabin du Cunay.
+Road access to the Chalet des Combes comes from over the far side of the Jura ridgeline, on this paved Route des Montagnes up from Bière and St-George.

-We're on the famous international hiking trail the Chemin des Crêtes now, on its way towards Mont Tendre, and the Club Alpin Suisse hut is just up to the right.
-We're at about 1588m at this point, and (forsaking our dream of Mont Tendre) we're going to turn off back through the holey forest and improvise homeward now.
+We've joined the famous international hiking trail the Chemin des Crêtes now, on its way towards Mont Tendre, and the Club Alpin Suisse hut is just up to the right.
+We're at about 1588m, and (forsaking our dream of Mont Tendre) we're turning back through the holey forest to improvise homeward now.

 Down into the Holey Forest, just called "Les Combes".
 We need to leave off making career plans and reviewing our stock positions for a while and pay attention to the footing underneath.

-A very beautiful forest, but it's all so up and down that it's hard to reach any firm conclusions, or footing.
+A beautiful forest, but all so up and down that it's hard to reach any firm conclusions, or footing.

 Now we'll settle just for anything that looks familiar.

-Wonderful forests -- endless opportunities for exploring about in them, because nothing and everything looks familiar.
+Wonderful forests -- nothing and everything looks familiar.

 That's the ski club of Les Brassus cabin of Grand Cunay (1543m), with by the sound of it a bunch of young lads staying over for the weekend.